 And don’t forget to tag yourself into any photos that have been posted by the event organisers over on Facebook, Instagram and Twitter.

 The Facebook page you’ll need for #2020 Sorted is here.

 Twitter is here.

 Looking forward to seeing you on the day.
-If you can’t attend the event, you can follow along on the hashtag #BYA2019.
+If you haven't booked yet you can do that here and if you can’t attend the event, you can follow along on the hashtag #2020Sorted.